My TTL CPU

 The use of the various latches

-The outputs perform, or control, various function:
+The outputs perform, or control, various function:- Reading data from various sources.

 - Controlling the selection of various functions of the (ALU). - Writing data to various latches.

-In the first case I have only two sources that can be read, in this case only data from the ALU and data coming from the outside world.
+In the first case I have only two sources that can be read, in this case only data coming from the ALU or data coming from the outside world.
 Otherwise I could have used a demultiplexer like the 74LS138 or 139 to save control lines as I only can read one source at the time anyway.

 In the third case I have eight registers I can write to.
 The whole design would need 29 control lines which on its turn would mean originally that I needed at least four 573 latches and four clock cycles for reading an instruction.
 But eight of those control lines write to a 573 latch.
 Using a 138 3-to-8 demultiplexer would reduce the number of control lines to 24, thus needing exactly three 573 latches.